-JUDGING: Thursday, July 26 - 9 a.m. - Sale Arena SHOWMANSHIP: Friday, July 27 - 5 p.m. - Stock Pavilion
+SHOWMANSHIP: Friday, July 31 - 5 p.m. - Stock Pavilion

-Sunday - 7:00 p.m. to 8:30 p.m.
-RELEASE:
+RELEASE: Sunday -7:00 p.m. to 8:30 p.m.

 - Exhibitors are prohibited from bringing fans, power washers, misters, gas operated generators, refrigerators and small appliances into the barns and the livestock area at the Fair. - To show in breed classes, animals need not be registered, but must meet all of the standards of breed characteristics.
-Any animal not meeting these standards will go into the crossbreed - All animals must be disbudded and either tattooed or ear tagged for positive identification.
-All tattoo or tag numbers and scrapie numbers must be available at time of check in. - The superintendents have the authority to set all barn assignments, and their decision shall be final. - It is recommended that all exhibitors participate in Showmanship and white should be worn while showing, both long and short sleeve shirts are acceptable.
-The animals used for showmanship must be entered in a breed class, and not an additional animal. - All animals must be provided with a collar. - An exhibitor can exhibit five animals of which one may be a wether.
-Exhibitors entering a wether must also exhibit in a breed class. - Exhibitors showing goats on a Managerial basis are limited to 3 animals.
+Any animal not meeting these standards will go into the crossbreed class. - All animals must be either tattooed or ear tagged for positive identification.
+All tattoo or tag numbers and scrapie numbers must be available at time of check in. - All animals must be disbudded, except for Boer goats in Class I. Boer wethers must be disbudded. - 5.
+The superintendents have the authority to set all barn assignments, and their decision shall be final. - 6.
+It is recommended that all exhibitors participate in Showmanship and white should be worn while showing dairy breeds.
+Appropriate attire should be worn for Boer Goats.
+The animals used in showmanship must be entered in a breed class, and not an additional animal. - 7.
+All animals must be provided with a collar. - 8.
+An exhibitor can only exhibit a total of 5 animals between dairy and boer goats of which 1 may be a wether.
+Exhibitors entering a wether must also exhibit in a breed class. - 9.
+Exhibitors showing goats on a Managerial basis are limited to 3 animals.
 Managerial exhibitors can show one wether, but also must exhibit in a breed class.
 Managerial animals are defined as animals that are under the care of, but not owned by the exhibitor. - All exhibitors must spend a reasonable amount of time and effort with their animals.
-This should include feeding, caring for, training and fitting their animals. - 10.
-All animals must be body clipped prior to check-in at the Fair. - 11.
-Animals must be in the possession of the exhibitor by May 1 of the exhibit year. - 12.
-Exhibitors that intend to exhibit in Showmanship must pre-enter to be eligible.

-- 13. The animals entered in the Dam and Daughter lot number must each be shown in a regular class.
+This should include feeding, caring for, training and fitting their animals. - 11.
+All animals must be body clipped prior to check-in at the Fair.
+Boer Goats can be clipped according to breed standards. - 12.
+Animals must be in the possession of the exhibitor by May 1 of the exhibit year. - 13.
+Exhibitors MUST pre-register for showmanship at Fair Entry online by the June entry deadline date to participate in any showmanship class. - Entry must be made in Class L in order to sell a goat in the Fur & Feather Sale. - 15.
+The animals entered in the Dam and Daughter lot number must each be shown in a regular class.
 Animals do not need to be shown by the same exhibitor.
-May be combined by immediate family members only.
-The entry should be listed under the exhibitor showing the dam. - 14.
-All animals must remain outside of the barn until the superintendent has checked them in. - 15.
+May be combined by

+- immediate family members only.
+The entry should be listed under the exhibitor showing the dam. - 16.
+All animals must remain outside of the barn until the superintendent has checked them in. - 17.
+Please read Fur & Feather Sale Rules if you are selling a bird in the sale.
+Sale Entry (Class L) should be completed online when you complete your fair entries. - 18.
+No entry fee will be charged, but a commission charge of no more than 3% will be retained from the sale of animals to cover sale expenses.
+The commission will be rounded to the nearest dollar. - 19.
 The Rock County 4-H Fair Office MUST be notified of any change in head count of animals at least (2) weeks prior to the Fair.
-See RULE 4 SECTION 7 page 6. - 16.
-PEN CLEAN UP: All exhibitors are required to clean out all pens after animal release.
+See RULE 4 SECTION 7 page 6. - PEN CLEAN UP: All exhibitors are required to clean out all pens after animal release.